PrideLee/Wind-Pendulum/README.md

 # Wind-Pendulum

-- We design a wind-pendulum, through controling four blades' rotate speed to realize specific motion of wind-pendulum, such as line, cicle, Lissajous figure, cardioid, etc.
-- Hardwares include STM32F103 SCM, swing rod, cardan joint, laser pointer, keyboard, bldcm, propeller, MPU6050 Motion Tracking devices, and DC power supply.
-- Using MPU6050 measure the pendulum angle, then calculating the position of bldcm by trigonometric formul.
-Based on the deviation of real position and expected position, PID algorithm output the duty cycle of PWM to control wind-pendulum's motion.
+A wind-pendulum system was designed to controlling four blades' rotate speed to realize specific motion of wind-pendulum, such as line, round, Lissajous figure, cardioid, etc. The hardware includes STM32F103 SCM, swing rod, Cardan joint, laser pointer, keyboard, blades, propeller, MPU6050 Motion Tracking devices, and DC power supply.
+MPU6050 was used to measure the pendulum angle, then calculate the blades' position by the trigonometric formula.
+PID control algorithm generates the duty cycle of PWM to control wind pendulum's motion based on the deviation of the real position and expected position.

 **You can dowmload the demo from [here](https://github.com/PrideLee/Wind-Pendulum/blob/master/demo.mp4).**